o355/PyWeather/storage/config_README.md

 Quick notice: This little readme will get an overhaul soon, but that overhaul requires me to look through old versions of PyWeather, to see what configuration options appeared when.
 That takes time.

+Things are actually pretty self-explanatory in the config file, mostly.

 ## CHANGELOG
 ### forversion
 **Available in PyWeather ? beta - 0.5.2.1 beta**